Azure-Samples/azure-spring-apps-samples/managed-identity-storage-blob/README.md

-# Access Storage Blob with Managed Identity
+# Access Storage Blob with managed identity

-This sample shows how to access Storage Blob with Managed Identity in `Azure Spring Cloud`.
+This sample shows how to access Storage Blob with managed identity in `Azure Spring Cloud`.

 ## Prerequisite